 Strategy 5: Pre-selling

-The only way to prove that your market will purchase a course on your topic is to actually sell it to them, by pre-selling.
+The only way to prove that your market will purchase a course on your topic is to actually sell it to them, by pre-selling your online course.
 Pre-selling means selling your online course to students before creating any of the content.
 This may seem risky and nerve-racking, but as Michael O’Neal from The Solopreneur Hour said: “People will vote with their credit card.
 If they don’t actually put money down, the idea isn’t validated yet.”

 Here are five steps to pre-selling your course: